TelstraSuper has been supporting members’ retirement outcomes for more than three decades.

 After the merger, you'll still be able to apply for new or increased insurance cover in Aware Super if eligible.

-From 11 May 2026, Aware Super will start processing all forms, including insurance applications and claims, submitted to Aware Super from 1 May 2026.
+From 11 May 2026, Aware Super started processing all forms, including insurance applications and claims, submitted to Aware Super from 1 May 2026.

 Like TelstraSuper, Aware Super provides annual statements after the end of each financial year, however they don’t provide an annual Insurance Statement.
-You will be able to view your insurance from 11 May 2026 and at any time thereafter in Aware Super’s platform, Member Online, and the Aware Super app.
+You can view your insurance in Member Online, and the Aware Super app.

 If you’re thinking about getting insurance